...that others may live!

-It was suggested to him that he would need long-term addiction counseling to conquer this problem, and that the counseling and therapy would be directed primarily toward dealing with “emotional pain.”
-By getting “in touch” with his emotional pain, he would allegedly find the answer to dealing with his addiction to rage.
+It was suggested to him that he would need long-term addiction counseling to conquer this “emotional problem,” and that the counseling/therapy would be directed primarily toward dealing with his emotional dysfunction, by getting “in touch” with his emotional pain, he would allegedly find the answer to dealing with his addiction to rage.

 In sharing my response, it is hoped that others will realize that Christ and Christ alone is sufficient for every problem we have or will face, and that unless we receive a revelation of Christ as our life we will never learn to live in victory regardless of our struggle with behavioral dysfunction.